 You’ll spend most of your time enjoying the great outdoors and the evenings will be warm enough to sit beside the van.

 But if you expect to spend any time in wet and cold conditions, think of your comfort levels.

 A few days hunched over when it’s raining and miserable outside doesn’t sound like much fun.

-A standard height van has advantages over a high top though.
+A standard height of camper van has advantages over a pop-top though.

 They fit in a container for more secure shipping.

 They’re not affected by height restrictions so they fit in city car parks easily.